California : Safety by City

-- Currency - The currency in Fremont is the same throughout the United States, the United States dollar, abbreviated USD.
+- Currency - The currency in Stockton is the same throughout the United States, the United States dollar, abbreviated USD.
 One easy way to quickly exchange foreign currency for U.S. dollars is to withdraw funds from a recognized ATM found throughout the city.
 Airport kiosks and most branded banks can assist with currency exchange.
 However, luckily, most businesses and tourist locations accept credit and debit cards.
 Places like the downtown farmers' markets and street vendors or food trucks may ask for cash.
 Stockton is relatively expensive.
 Meals and tourist outings will cost about $75 a day.

 - Weather - Hot, arid summers and pleasant winters are the earmarks of Stockton's weather.
 And rain averages almost 14 inches annually.
 When it is not raining, Tule fog, thick ground fog, blankets the area, keeping temperatures down and damp.
 Temperatures can reach 100°F (37°C) and drop to just below freezing, around 27°F (-2.3°C).
 But even at its hottest, lows at night average 50°F. To stay comfortable, dress in layers with a light coat or sweater.